 If you recognize that you have become a micromanager or are becoming one, know that it’s not too late to ease away from micromanagement and to transition into being a leadership coach.

 The difference?
 A coach invites their team to question processes and is open to suggestions for process improvement.
-A leadership coach gives recognition and credit where it’s due, and encourages self-governance and individual accountability for results.
+A leadership coach gives recognition and credit where it’s due and encourages self-governance and individual accountability for results.
 Bring about this change by collaborating with your workforce.
-Share goals and establish context and expectations so that your teams do not feel left out decisions.
-Trust is a two-way street, and meeting your team in the middle ensures you are managing them with the firmness of an authority figure and understanding of an empathetic leader.
+Share goals and establish context and expectations so that your teams do not feel left out of decisions.
+Trust is a two-way street, and meeting your team in the middle ensures you are managing them with the firmness of an authority figure and the understanding of an empathetic leader.

 According to sources, there are two reasons supervisors micromanage –